The-Pokemod-Group/Atlas-All-In-One/README.md

 - `./data` contains the database.
 You can use this to make a backup of your data and start fresh for example.

-- (TODO) `./images` contains RDM's base images set for generation.
-Image generation is disabled because it takes forever, is a very naive approach, and ends up weighting over 20Gb, but you can enable it by uncommenting the following line from `docker-compose.yaml` etc etc

 ## Minimum Changes For Remote Access
 - Edit `docker-compose.yaml`:
   - Change the following variables accordingly: